Covariant formulation of f(Q) theory: Covariant theory

 The action of $f(Q)$ theory is

-and it's a metric-affine theory, so to get the EOMs of this theory, we should take $g_{\mu\nu}$ and ${\Gamma^{\lambda}}_{\mu \nu}$ both as basic variables, and do variations with respect to them.
-As the same of STGR, in theories of modified STGR, the constraints of non-curvature and torsion-free require the affine connection has the form of Eq.(\ref{gamma=}).
-So, affine connection can be totally determined by four arbitrary scalar field $y^{\mu}$, and then we can consider $g_{\mu\nu}$ and $y^{\mu}$ as fundamental variables and obtain the EOMs from the variations of the action with respect to them,
+This theory can be considered as a metric-affine theory which takes $g_{\mu\nu}$ and ${\Gamma^{\lambda}}_{\mu \nu}$ both as fundamental variables.
+So to get the EOMs of this theory, we should do variations with respect to them separately.
+Meanwhile, because this theory should satisfies the curvature-free and torsion-free conditions, the affine connection can be always written as Eq.(\ref{gamma=}), which means that affine connection in this theory can be totally determined by four arbitrary functions $y^{\mu}$.
+Thus to get the equations of motion, we can consider $g_{\mu\nu}$ and $y^{\mu}$ as fundamental variables and variate the action with respect to them.
+If we consider the matter's action only relies on metric and matter fields, the metric's EOMs of $f(Q)$ are

+where $f_{Q} = \partial f/\partial Q$ and for later convenience, we denoted the EOMs of metric as $E_{\mu\nu}$.
+Since $f(Q)$ theory is a metric-affine theory, the solutions of this theory should contain both metric and STGR covariant derivative which satisfies the curvature-free and torsion-free conditions.
+Since in GR we only need metric, we think this fact reflects that in modified STGR theories one has opportunities to find more solutions than GR.

+The process of getting the variation with respect to metric is straightforward, but the variation with respect to $y^{\mu}$ need some tricks.
+To get the EOMs of $y^{\mu}$, let us first consider a diffeomorphism transformation which corresponds to a general infinitesimal coordinate transformation, $y^{\mu} \rightarrow y^{\mu}+ \zeta(y)$.
+After some calculations, it can be found that under this diffeomorphism transformation, the change of affine connection is